The Elderly Novice Virtual Organist

 Stop Action

 One of the two actions of the organ, operated by the stop controls on the console.
-See Actions (Stops and Keys).
+See Stop and Key Actions.

 Swell Pedal